rasika2012/openchoreo/docs/install-guide.md

 [//]: # (#### steps for creating the kind cluster)

 [//]: # ()
-[//]: # (#### Exposing the Choreo Gateway)
+[//]: # (#### Exposing the OpenChoreo Gateway)

-## Install Choreo
+## Install OpenChoreo

-You can install Choreo on any Kubernetes cluster that has Cilium installed.
-The main installation method of Choreo is by using the Helm charts provided by us.
+You can install OpenChoreo on any Kubernetes cluster that has Cilium installed.
+The main installation method of OpenChoreo is by using the Helm charts provided by us.

-1. Install Choreo using Helm
+1. Install OpenChoreo using Helm

-Use the following helm command to install Choreo into your cluster.
+Use the following helm command to install OpenChoreo into your cluster.

 ```shell
 helm install choreo oci://ghcr.io/choreo-idp/helm-charts/choreo \